-Independent Studies may be requested if a student will be absent from school for an extended period of time, due to excused or warranted circumstances (see section on Excused Absences in this handbook).
-Written requests for independent study should be directed to the principal at least two weeks before the anticipated departure.
+Independent Study may be requested if a student will be absent from school for an extended period of time, due to excused or warranted circumstances (see section on Excused Absences in this handbook).
+Written requests for independent study should be directed to the principal at least two weeks before the desired start date of the Independent Study program.

-Permission to grant Independent Study is up to the discretion of the principal, though no student may be placed in Independent Study without the parent/guardian's written consent.
-If a student does not meet the expectations of the Independent Study program, including the conditions outlined in the student's Independent Study Agreement, the Principal or his or her designee may conduct an evaluation to determine whether it is in the best interest of the pupil to remain in independent study.
-If the student has been on Independent Study before and has not completed the work as assigned, it is up to the Administrator Principal as to whether the student should be allowed to participate in the program again.
+Permission to grant Independent Study is in the sole discretion of the principal, though no student may be placed in Independent Study without the parent/guardian's written consent.
+If a student does not meet the expectations of the Independent Study program, including the conditions outlined in the student's Independent Study Agreement, the Principal or the Principal's designee may conduct an evaluation to determine whether it is in the best interest of the pupil to remain in independent study.
+If the student has been on Independent Study before and has not completed the work as assigned, it is up to the Principal as to whether the student should be allowed to participate in the program again.
 The maximum length of time that may elapse between the time an assignment is made and the date by which the pupil must complete the assigned work shall be (5) school days, unless otherwise extended by the supervising teacher.

-An individual with exceptional needs as defined in Education Code Section 56026 may participate in independent study if his or her individualized education program (IEP) specifically provides for that participation.
+An individual with exceptional needs as defined in Education Code Section 56026 may participate in independent study if their individualized education program (IEP) specifically provides for that participation.
 If a parent or guardian of an individual with exceptional needs requests independent study, the student's IEP team shall make an individualized determination as to whether the student can receive a free appropriate public education in an independent study placement.